- Search The Registry

 Born in Florence, South Carolina, he was the son of Benny and Viola Scott and had two older sisters, Mary and Rosa.
 Scott earned his Bachelor of Arts degree in 1942 from Morehouse College in Atlanta, Georgia.
-Scott continued his education at the University of Chicago where he earned a Master of Science degree in 1950.
+Scott continued his education at the University of Chicago, earning a Master of Science degree in 1950.

-He held numerous positions after his appointment as a chemist on the Manhattan Project, including working as a subcontractor and manufacturer of Geiger counters from 1946-50.
-This is important because Geiger counters are instruments that are used to detect radiation.
+He held numerous positions after he was appointed a chemist on the Manhattan Project, including working as a subcontractor and manufacturer of Geiger counters from 1946-50.
+This is important because Geiger counters are instruments used to detect radiation.
 Scott worked as a Radio- chemist and later Chief Chemist for the Nuclear Instrument Company (1949-63).
 The Nuclear Instrument Company was renamed the Nuclear-Chicago Corporation (Chicago, Illinois) in 1954.